coders-school/multithreading/module1/03_passing_arguments.en.md

 ## Passing parameters

-* <!-- .element: class="fragment fade-in" --> The constructor of the thread as the first parameter gets any callable object - lambda, function, functor.
+* <!-- .element: class="fragment fade-in" --> The constructor of the thread as the first parameter gets any callable object - lambda, function, function pointer, functor.
 Callable is copied into thread memory.
-* <!-- .element: class="fragment fade-in" --> Successive parameters of the thread's constructor are passed to the function (lambdas)
+* <!-- .element: class="fragment fade-in" --> Successive parameters of the thread's constructor are passed to the callable
-* <!-- .element: class="fragment fade-in" --> Parameters are forwarded (copied or moved) to thread memory.
+* <!-- .element: class="fragment fade-in" --> Parameters are forwarded (copied or moved) to thread memory
 * <!-- .element: class="fragment fade-in" --> Passing a reference is done by using <code>std::ref()</code>
 * <!-- .element: class="fragment fade-in" --> Passing a constant reference is done by using <code>std::cref()</code>
-* <!-- .element: class="fragment fade-in" --> A class method that is called in a thread takes hidden pointer to the object on which it is to be called as the first parameter.
+* <!-- .element: class="fragment fade-in" --> A class method that is called in a thread takes a hidden pointer to the object on which it is to be called as the first parameter.

 ___